 TRAIN SCHOOL PERSONNEL –

-- PROTECT has developed 3 short training modules (Human Trafficking 101, 102, and 103) that take less than 2 hours total to complete, and are available to school personnel through our online learning management system or in-person through county/district PROTECT trainings.
+- PROTECT has developed 3 short training modules (Human Trafficking 101, 102, and 103) that take 2 hours to complete and are available to school personnel through our online learning management system or in-person through county/district PROTECT trainings.